Welcome to ESA's EnVision science and technical pages

 EnVision will be ESA’s next Venus orbiter, providing a holistic view of the planet from its inner core to upper atmosphere to determine how and why Venus and Earth evolved so differently.

-EnVision was selected as ESA’s 5th Medium-class mission in the Agency’s Cosmic Vision plan, targeting a launch in early 2030s (current working assumption: end 2031).
-The mission adoption is scheduled for January 2024.
+EnVision was selected as ESA’s 5th Medium-class mission in the Agency’s Cosmic Vision plan, targeting a launch in 2031.
+The mission was adopted in January 2024.

-The objective of EnVision is to observe the planet from its inner core up to its upper atmosphere, studying the planet's history, activity and climate.
+The objective of EnVision is to use the observetions of the different parts of the Venus system to studying the planet's history, activity and climate.
 This will be achieved by its five instruments, provided by European and US research institutes and space agencies.
 EnVision aims to characterize Venus’ core and mantle structure, to detect signs of past geologic processes, and to look for evidence of past liquid water.
 Recent modelling studies strongly suggest that the evolution of the atmosphere and interior of Venus are coupled, emphasizing the need to study the atmosphere, surface, and interior of Venus as a system.

 ESA led mission in partnership with NASA